s4k1b/Front-End-Developer-s-Guide/js_browser.md

   ```
   ````

 - We can use pseudo-classes as well.
-Presudo-clases in the CSS selctor like `:hover` and `:active` are also supported.
+Pseudo-classes in the CSS selector like `:hover` and `:active` are also supported.

 For instance, `document.querySelectorAll(':hover')` will return the collection of elements that the pointer in over now (in nesting order: from the outermost to the most nested one).

 - The `elem.matches(css)` does not look for anything, it merely checks if `elem` matches the given CSS selector.
 It returns either `true` or `false`.

-- `elem.closest(css)` looks the nearest ancestor that metche the CSS-selector.
+- `elem.closest(css)` looks the nearest ancestor that matches the CSS-selector.
 The `elem` itself can also included in the search.

   ````html
   <h1>Contents</h1>